patrickroberts/bean/README.md

 _Returns_

-* `source` An ISO8859-1 encoded binary string of equivalent JavaScript source.
+* `source` An ASCII string of equivalent JavaScript source.

 _Throws_